 Long read by John Vidal:We eat and breathe plastic.
 How does it affect our health?

-Health is a powerful motivator for change, so by identifying, investigating and then communicating the health risks of plastics we can trigger an emotional response that drives change in how we make, use and dispose of them
+By identifying, investigating and then communicating the health risks of plastics, we can drive a rapid change in how we make, use and dispose of them.

 *#3 is our priority

-Investigating whether plastic pollution contributes to the spread of disease.
+Does plastic pollution contribute to the spread of disease?

-We are already working with communities in East Java to design out diaper waste, as part of Clean Blue Alliance.
-To complement this, we are partnering with scientists in Indonesia to collect samples from the Brantas River.
+Now, we are working with scientists in Indonesia to collect samples from the Brantas River.
 Our team is analysing diaper waste, as well as other plastic and non-plastic waste, for the presence of human pathogens and antibiotic-resistant bacteria.
-Together with local medical professionals and communities, we are developing a powerful new narrative about how plastic pollution is affecting the health of the world’s poorest communities.

 Our vision is a global network of plastic waste-free islands.
 We are working with governments, councils, businesses and local changemakers to identify and accelerate solutions.

 We’re helping Paros become the first single-use plastic waste-free island in the Mediterranean.
 By delivering a success story here, we are showcasing a methodology that could work anywhere.